Novel coronavirus (COVID-19): City updates and impacts

 - Download the COVIDSafe app.
 This app speeds up contacting people exposed to Coronavirus (COVID-19).
 This helps the Australian Government support and protect you, your friends and family.

 Latest City updates

-When thinking about what you can and cannot do – first follow the social distancing advice from Queensland Health.
+For the latest updates on restrictions to assist in containing the spread of COVID-19 in the community, visit Queensland Government restrictions.
+When thinking about what you can and cannot do, first follow the social distancing advice from Queensland Health.